patrixr/strapi-middleware-cache/README.md

 ### Strapi Middleware

-By setting the `populateStrapiMiddleware` configuration to `true`, the middleware will extend the Strapi middleware object with an entry point which can be used to clear the cache from anywhere (e.g., inside a Model's lifecycle hook where `ctx` is not available).
+By setting the `withStrapiMiddleware` configuration to `true`, the middleware will extend the Strapi middleware object with an entry point which can be used to clear the cache from anywhere (e.g., inside a Model's lifecycle hook where `ctx` is not available).

 ```javascript
 // config/middleware.js